temporalio/ui-server/README.md

 # Configuration

 - When running ui-server as a docker image, you can pass docker env variables to configure auth, TLS and other options.
 See [quickstart for production](https://github.com/temporalio/ui-server/tree/main/docker#quickstart-for-production).
 For all options refer to [Dockerize config template](https://github.com/temporalio/ui-server/blob/main/docker/config_template.yaml)
 - Alternatively you can pass a .yaml configuration file based on the Dockerize template .
 Ex [development.yml config](https://github.com/temporalio/ui-server/tree/main/config)

+Check out [the configuration docs](https://docs.temporal.io/references/ui-configuration) for more details

 # Development